 How to Compare Assisted Living Communities in Alabama

-• How care levels are assessed and priced
+• How care levels are assessed and priced over time

-• Whether annual rate increases are capped
+• Whether annual rate increases are capped or discretionary

-• Staffing ratios and caregiver training
+• Staffing ratios and caregiver training standards

-• Proximity to hospitals and specialty care
+• Proximity to hospitals and specialty healthcare providers

-• Contract structure (month-to-month vs long-term agreements)
+• Contract structure (month-to-month vs. long-term agreements)

 Frequently Asked Questions